-- Develop continuous and safe sidewalks and crosswalks linking Town Hall to other parts of Yorktown Heights. - Sidewalks should be provided along the Underhill Avenue, east of Route 118 to the Underhill/Kear intersection.
+- There ought to be continuous and safe sidewalks and crosswalks linking Town Hall to other parts of Yorktown Heights. - Sidewalks should be provided along the Underhill Avenue, east of Route 118 to the Underhill/Kear intersection.
 Sidewalks should also be provided along the newly proposed pedestrian walkway between Underhill and Kear (see Chapter 3.)